What's An 'Air' Cut? The Hair Trend Promises Volume

 Advertisement

-For the full airy effect, Buller suggests spritzing a volumizing spray (he recommends OWAY Volumizing Root Spray), lightly into the roots.
-Also try Color Wow Raise The Root Thicken & Lift Spray or Andrew Fitzsimons MODEL Volume Wave Spray.
+For the full airy effect, Buller suggests spritzing a volumising spray lightly into the roots.
 "If you have some velcro rollers [on] hand, they're a great way to achieve volume at the root," says Buller.
 "Get the hair 99% dry, roller up and spritz with [salt spray].
 Dry the hair with a diffuser on a low heat to finish, and then softly brush out your hair once you remove the rollers.
 This will provide effortless volume."

-Rollers are probably your easiest bet.
-But if you have a steady hand, you could use a round brush and a hairdryer.
-Here's a useful tutorial.
-Buller says the bigger, the better when it comes to brushes.

 Equally, explains Buller, heavily-layered hair will be great with a quick towel dry and a scrunch with curl cream.
 "Leave this to dry naturally or diffuse with a hairdryer," says Buller.
 "This is a more-relaxed version but equally beautiful and easy."